I just finished reading Willie Pietersen's book, Reinventing Strategy: Using Strategic Learning to Create and Sustain Breakthrough Performance

 Mike J Berry www.RedRockResearch.com

-The First-time Manager, 5th Edition, by Loren B. Belker and Gary S. Topchick is an excellent book on management.
+, 5th Edition, by Loren B. Belker and Gary S. Topchick is an excellent book on management.

 Although it has been titled for "The First Time Manager," there are enough gold nuggets in this book for seasoned managers as well.
 Now, in it's 5th edition, you can be assured it has been refined and reality-tested.